We assembled this as a quick introduction for those interacting and working with our neurodivergent, social model family.

 - Autistic people do not lack empathy.
 In fact, many of us are hyper-empathic.
 Don’t mistake communication differences for lack of empathy.
 “One of the cruel ironies of autistic life is that autistic folks are likely to be hyper-empathic.
 Another irony is that neurotypicals and NT society are really, really bad at empathy and reciprocity.
 When your neurotype is the default, you have little motivation to grow critical capacity.
 Marginalization develops critical distance and empathic imagination.”

-- The non-reflective embrace of “theory of mind” is a kind of “mind blindness”.
+- The non-reflective embrace of “theory of mind” is itself a kind of “mind blindness”.
 It’s an empathic liability that gets in the way of understanding autistic and neurodivergent people.
 “And this is where the neurotypical belief in theory of mind becomes a liability.
 Not just a liability – a disability.
 Because not only are neurotypicals just as mind-blind to autistics as autistics are to neurotypicals, this self-centered belief in theory of mind makes it impossible to mutually negotiate an understanding of how perceptions might differ among individuals in order to arrive at a pragmatic representation that accounts for significant differences in the experiences of various individuals.
 It bars any discussion of opening up a space for autistics to participate in social communication by clarifying and mapping the ways in which their perceptions differ.
 Rather than recognize that the success rate of the neurotypical divining rod is based on mere statistical likelihood that the thoughts and feelings of neurotypicals will correlate, they declare it an ineffable gift, and use it to valorize their own abilities and pathologize those of autistics.
 A belief in theory of mind makes it unnecessary for neurotypicals to engage in real perspective-taking, since they are able, instead, to fall back on projection.
 Differences that they discover in autistic thinking are dismissed as pathology, not as a failure in the neurotypical’s supposed skill in theory of mind or perspective-taking.”

 - Autism is not a disease.
 There is no cure for autism, nor do autistic people want to be cured.
 Autism is an integral part of our being.
 Removing it would be a death of self.
-Autism is an identity and a culture.
+Autistic is an identity and a culture.
 It is a valuable and natural part of human diversity.

 - Presume competence.
 “To not presume competence is to assume that some individuals cannot learn, develop, or participate in the world.
 Presuming competence is nothing less than a Hippocratic oath for educators.”

 - I am an agent, not a patient.
 Autistic is my identity, not a diagnosis.
 “We’ve built this whole infrastructure about fixing folks, about turning people into passive recipients of treatment and service, of turning people into patients.
 But being a patient is the most disempowered place a human being can be.
 We have created a system that has you submit yourself, or your child, to patient-hood to access the right to learn differently.
 The right to learn differently should be a universal human right that’s not mediated by a diagnosis.”
 “We have a medical community that’s found a sickness for every single human difference.
 DSM keeps growing every single year with new ways to be defective, with new ways to be lessened.”
 “Disability’s no longer just a diagnosis; it’s a community.”

 - “Great minds don’t always think alike.
 To face the challenges of the future, we’ll need the problem-solving abilities of different types of minds working together.”
 The social model, for both minds and bodies, is essential to inclusive design, collaboration, and learning.
 We are responsible for humanizing flow in the systems we inhabit, and we need the social model to do it.